 The Director of Field Education is responsible for granting admission into the field education courses.
 Students entering without Advanced Standing status prior to requesting admission to field education courses will be evaluated by the Director of Field Education and the social work program director based on the student's performance in courses at Utica University.
-If any concerns are identified, the student will be asked to meet with the Director of Field Education for the student.
+If any concerns are identified, the student will be asked to meet with the Director of Field Education to review these concerns and determine the best course of action for the student.
 Students, including those students admitted to the Advanced Standing Program, are reviewed based on their ability to demonstrate readiness for work in agencies with clients.